 Pilera’s Collaborative HOA Software

-Managers and board members can collaborate on a wide range of projects through Pilera’s HOA Software and more specifically, the Board+.
-Board+ helps managers and board members to improve accountability and compliance through task management, architectural request management, and violations tracking.
+Managers and board members can collaborate on various projects through Pilera’s HOA Software and specifically, the Board+.
+Board+ helps managers and board members to improve accountability and compliance through task management, architectural request management, and rule violations tracking.
 Email notifications are automatically sent out to boards and managers when work is assigned to them.
 They can also post comments and updates as each item on their task list progresses, so everyone is on the same page.

-Social media is a great tool to keep residents informed and cultivate a sense of community.
+Social media is a great tool for informing residents and cultivating a sense of community.
 It’s a fast way to communicate with residents.
-Social media also reduces your communication costs over other traditional methods because platforms such as Facebook, Twitter, and Instagram are free to use.
+Social media also reduces communication costs over other traditional methods because platforms such as Facebook, Twitter, and Instagram are free to use.

 Use cases for social media in your HOA:

 - Event invitations – Invite residents to in-person or virtual social events.
-The Facebook Events feature enables you to post event details, notify your followers, and view live RSVPs.
+The Facebook Events feature lets you post event details, notify your followers, and view live RSVPs.

-- Share Event Photos – Bring back the good memories and fun of any events that you’ve hosted by posting photos on platforms such as Facebook or Instagram.
+- Share Event Photos – Bring back the good memories and fun of any events you’ve hosted by posting photos on platforms like Facebook or Instagram.

-- Educate your community – Share expert tips on different topics like how residents can maintain their properties during each season or ways they can get involved with the community.
+- Educate your community – Share expert tips on different topics such as how residents can maintain their properties during each season or ways they can get involved with the community.

 As you’ve seen in these examples, there are many ways to connect with residents through social media.
-However, it’s important to check with your governing documents and local laws on what information can be shared.
-Check out Cedar Management’s detailed post about how to manage social media interactions in your community.
+However, check with your governing documents and local laws on what information can be shared.

 Disadvantages of social media in your HOA:

 - It’s public – Because of its public nature, many boards and managers are skeptical of using social media.
-All conversations are out in the open for anyone to see, unless using a private group such as Facebook Groups.
+All conversations are open for anyone to see unless using a private group such as Facebook Groups.

 - Loss of privacy – When you’re on a public platform, the community’s information and issues become public, leading to a loss in data privacy.